What is Cherry Eye in Dogs?

 Recent Blog:

-Boxers, French Bulldogs and the other brachycephalic breeds are most commonly affected with cherry eye and, though it looks excruciating, it’s more uncomfortable and itchy for your dog than painful.
+What’s commonly referred to as cherry eye in dogs is when a dog has a red, swollen, painful-looking gland in their eye.
+French Bulldogs and the other brachycephalic breeds are most affected with cherry eye and, though it looks excruciating, it’s more uncomfortable and itchier for your dog than painful.

 What causes cherry eye in bulldogs and other dogs?